james-t-larson/neutral-times-api/README.md

-# Neutral Times API
+# The Measured Gazette API

-**Neutral Times API** is an automated platform that uses AI (powered by GPT) to gather and generate unbiased news articles based on the latest events.
-The system queries online sources every 12 hours to create dynamic, neutral news stories.
+**The Measured Gazette API** is an automated platform that uses LLM's to  gather and generate unbiased news articles based on the latest events.
+The system queries online sources every 12 hours to create dynamic news stories.

 ---